germtb/hocs/README.md

 ## Proxy props

-This is my personal favourite implementation of hocs, since I think it is the more versatile and the one you are more likely to use in any case.
+This is the most powerful hoc implementation, since I it works just the same with functions and classes.

 ```js
 const withSomethingFromContext = InputComponent => {